 I know what you are thinking.
 Sure, it’s easy to complain about the imperfect world of test automation.
 But unless there’s something better, this is just whining.
 Well, I’m here to share some of the promising alternatives to Selenium that people have used to get to a better state.

-IMHO the main problem with Selenium is that it’s just too low level.
+IMHO the main problem with Selenium is that it’s just too low-level.
 It’s definitely good enough for what it does, but if you want to increase the ROI, then I think you should consider picking up a higher-level framework or testing tool.
-In an ideal world, this would be a Selenium-based or Selenium-like tool that combines the simplicity of Selenium IDE with the advanced features offered by the WebDriver API.
+In an ideal world, this would be a Selenium-based or Selenium-like tool that offers the simplicity of Selenium IDE combined with the advanced features offered by the WebDriver API.

 Old School: desktop record/playback IDEs

 Back in the 90s, desktop-based record/playback tools were all the craze.
-Tools like Ranorex, LeanFT, TestComplete, Telerik and Sahi still fall into this category.
-Just like Selenium IDE, they allow a less technical tester automate UI testing, which increases the ROI.
+Tools like UFT, Ranorex, LeanFT, TestComplete, Telerik, and Sahi still fall into this category.
+Just like Selenium IDE, they allow a less-technical tester automate UI testing, which increases the ROI.
 While they can certainly do this job better than Selenium IDE, very few people consider them to be a real alternative to Selenium.